Immigration Appeals Tribunal Submission

 The Challenge: To do an evaluation of the client company CEO role and prepare a letter of support to the Department of Immigration and Border Protection substantiating the position of the CEO and confirming the need for the individual to be granted Permanent Residency Status to ensure the continuing growth and development of this foreign owned Australian business entity.

 The Outcome: A thorough review of the client company including the preparation of an organisation structure and a letter of support that confirmed the impact that the CEO has had on the development of the business.
 The critical aspect of this assignment was to ensure that Immigration was presented with a complete understanding of the role played by the CEO in the current success of the company, and more importantly the need for the long term retention of the CEO to continue the strategic development of the company.
+The matter was favourably determined and the CEO achieved Permanent Resident status.

 The Challenge: The client was in the process of promoting a current employee into a Project Director role and was concerned that their current remuneration practices did not reflect what was being paid for similar roles within the Australia resources sector.